-Municipal bonds are issued from the government municipality or state.
-These bonds are tax free and are used to finance government projects for the welfare of society.
+Municipal bond are issued from the government municipality or state.
+These bonds are tax-free and are used to finance government projects for the welfare of society.
 These bonds are raised when the government of the state is in need of money.
 The government offers these bonds to the public and raises money.
-The tax payers can also get benefit from the investment in these bonds.
-These are treated as a loan which an investor makes to purchase the municipal bonds.
+The taxpayers can also get benefit from the investment in these bonds.
+These are treated as an investor’s loan to purchase municipal bonds.

-Municipal bonds are bonds that are issued by the government for the purpose of financing government projects i.e. building roads, constructing bridges, repairs, and maintenance of public properties, etc. These bonds are also known as debt securities which are treated as a loan for any investor.
-These bonds can be easily sold out to the other prospective investors as per the convenience.
-Whenever any investor purchases a this bond that time it is assumed that the investor is lending money to the government and in this case, the government will be known as the issuer.
-Now in return of this, the government will promise to pay a certain amount of interest to the investor and will repay the book value of the bond as well.
-These bonds are gaining popularity also because it is tax free in the hands of the investors.
+Municipal bonds are bonds that the government issues to finance government projects, i.e., building roads, constructing bridges, repairs, and maintenance of public properties, etc. These bonds are also known as debt securities which are treated as a loan for any investor.
+These bonds can be quickly sold out to other prospective investors at their convenience.
+Whenever any investor purchases this bond, it is assumed that the investor is lending money to the government; in this case, the government will be known as the issuer.
+In return for this, the government will promise to pay a certain amount of interest to the investor and will repay the bond’s book value as well.
+These bonds are also gaining popularity because they are tax-free in the investors’ hands.

 Characteristics of Municipal Bonds

-- These bonds are debt securities that means it is a kind of debt that is given by the investors to the government.
+- These bonds are debt securities, meaning they are a kind of debt that the investors give to the government.

-- These bonds are tax free it means the investors are not required to pay any tax.
+- These bonds are tax-free, so the investors are not required to pay any tax.

-- These bonds are issued by the government for financing the government projects which is used for the public as a whole.
+- The government issues these bonds to finance government projects used for the public as a whole.

-- The government will repay the principal and the interest value of this bond after it gets matured.
+- The government will repay the principal and this bond’s interest value after it matures.

 Municipal bonds are issued when there is money required for government projects.
-Whenever these bonds are issued to the public the investor purchase the bonds and then the debt is created.
-The government is required to pay back the principal and the interest due on these bonds.
-Usually, the interest is paid within 6 months until the due date comes.
-On the due date the face value, as well as the entire outstanding interest amount, is being paid.
+Whenever these bonds are given to the public, the investor purchase the bonds, and then the debt is created.
+The government must pay back the principal and interest on these bonds.
+Usually, the claim is paid within 6 months until the due date comes.
+On the due date, the face value and the entire outstanding interest amount are being paid.
 This is how the municipal bond works.

 These bonds are used to finance government projects i.e. construction of new roads or repairs of old roads, the building of bridges, etc.